-If you are having difficulty paying your bills and making loan repayments, you may consider filing bankruptcy to help stop all collection attempts and have your debts discharged.
+If you are having difficulty paying your bills and making loan repayments, you may consider bankruptcy to help stop all collection attempts and have your debts discharged.
 When filing for bankruptcy, your creditors may try to collect what they can from you by trying to seize some of your assets, like money in your bank accounts, garnishing wages and make other attempts to fulfill your debt to them.

-System 1 Exemptions
+System 1 Bankruptcy Exemptions (704 Exemptions)

 Other exempt items include burial plots, building materials to repair your home up to $2,000, any money you receive from Social Security up to $2,000 or $3,000 total for a husband and wife, health aids, motor vehicles worth up to $1,900, as well as some payments received from a personal injury.

 Up to 75% of your wages may be exempt from collection attempts.

 If you are a trade professional, such as a carpenter or plumber, any tools you need for work, along with your work vehicle up to $5,000 total, or $10,000 for both spouses if you both need your tools for work, are exempt.

 In addition, some insurance policies, public benefits and pensions are also exempt.

-System 2 Exemptions
+System 2 Bankruptcy Exemptions (703 Exemptions)

-For example, for the real property you occupy, the exempt value is only $25,575 and any unused part of the property can be applied to any property.
+For example, for the real property you occupy, the exempt value is only $29,275 and any unused part of the property can be applied to any property.

 Under personal property, instead of a total value, each exempt item is given a value of $650 and may include books, livestock, crops, appliances, furniture, musical instruments, clothing and other household goods.
 The jewelry you own is exempt only up to a value of $1,525 and the equity in your vehicles increases to $5,100.